alexnjoya/supply-chain-management-contract/README.md

-# SmartContract
+// SmartContract
-# this SmartContract helps to track shipping details from an onlin Market till the product gets to the Customer
+# this SmartContract helps to track shipping details from an online Market till the product gets to the Customer